thompson318/emap/emap-setup/README.md

 ## Usage: GAE

-There should be one installation of `emap-setup` for each deployment of emap, each installed inside a venv named `venv` at the top level of the source directory for the EMAP deployment.
+There should be one installation of `emap-setup` for each deployment of emap, each installed inside a venv at the top level of the source directory for the EMAP deployment.

 See https://uclh.slab.com/posts/shared-virtual-python-environments-with-uv-u7pa2fv4 for main instructions.